a-fashwan/Arabic_Automatic_Diacritization/README.md

 # **About Shakkil**

-SHAKKIL a system that would be able to diacritize Arabic texts automatically.
+SHAKKIL is a system that would be able to diacritize Arabic texts automatically.
 In this system, the diacritization problem is handled through two levels; morphological and syntactic processing levels.
 The adopted morphological disambiguation algorithm depends on four layers:\
 **1)** Uni-morphological form layer.\
 **2)** rule-based morphological disambiguation layer.\
 **3)** statistical-based disambiguation layer.\